opendocsg/slw-judgments-backfill/2007_SGHC_98/report.md

  When a criminal act is done by several persons, in furtherance of the common intention of all, each of such persons is liable for that act in the same manner as if the act were done by him alone.

 The third accused would be liable even if he did not have the intention to, and did not inflict the fatal injuries.
-This had been made clear in a series of cases, including _Too Yin Sheong v PP_ [1999] 1 SLR 682 at [29] (wrongly numbered as [28] in the report) where the Court of Appeal reiterated that:
+This had been made clear in a series of cases, including _Too Yin Sheong v PP_ <span class="citation">[1999] 1 SLR 682</span> at [29] (wrongly numbered as [28] in the report) where the Court of Appeal reiterated that:

  it has been held that it is not incumbent upon the prosecution to show that the common intention of the accused was to commit the crime for which they are charged.
 It is the intention of the doer of the criminal offence charged that is in issue, and when s 34 applies, the others will be vicariously or constructively liable for the same offence.
 In other words, the participants need only have the mens rea for the offence commonly intended.
 It was not necessary for them to also possess the mens rea for the offence for which they are actually charged.